xcsp3team/ACE/README.md

 ACE (AbsCon Essence) is an open-source constraint solver developed by Christophe Lecoutre (CRIL) in Java.

-Current stable version of ACE is 2.0 (December 15, 2021).
+Current stable version of ACE is 2.1 (November 10, 2021).

 ACE focuses on:
 - integer variables, including 0/1 (Boolean) variables,